Kršan: Castle history

 The Habsburg family gave it to their vassal Krotendorfer or Cherstlein family, who after the castle had attribute "Karscheyner", and later also acquired Šumber castle.
 Since then the castle is mentioned as Kršan (Kerschan).
 They kept it until 1631, with short interruptions when its lords were families Devinski (1388–99), Walsee (1399–1431) and Wolf (1431–36).
 Later as lords are mentioned de Fini, Auersperg, Rampelli, Benvenuti dell Argenti, Josip de Sussani (who found the Istrian Demarcation from 13th-14th century), then his nephew Franjo Scribani, then nobleman from Plomin Matija Tonetti, and as last Giovanni Tonetti.

 From the medieval castle is well preserved the tower of quadrangular layout, while residential and defensive complex was renovated in new residential buildings.
 The town is entered on the east side of the completely preserved city gate, on the right hand the city defense wall leans a number of houses of which the first is the old municipal house.
 In the inner courtyard of the castle has been preserved foursquare frame of Gothic portal from the 15th century, and well throat with engraved year 1666.
-The two-nave parish church of St. Antun was built in the 17th century, and the most of the church furniture dates from the 18th century.
+The two-nave parish church of St. Antun was built in the 17th century, and most of the church furniture dates from the 18th century.
 At the cemetery is nave chapel of St. Jakov from the 15th century.
 On the floor of the church, paved with brick and stone, are gravestones of feudal lords from the 15th, 16th and 17th century, particularly the plate from 1415 of Juraj Kršanski in a Latin epitaph inscribed with Gothic letters.

-Demography
+In the Plomin church of St. Jurja, there is the oldest known Glagolitic inscription - the Plomin inscription.

+Demographics

+In 2021, the municipality had 2,829 residents in the following 23 settlements: